NerdiOrg/C-System-Tools/readme.md

      1. All Desktop Files
      2. All Desktop Files, Subfolders (Recursive)

+## Release Executables
+Clicking start.exe will launch a prompt to request administrator permissions for pkg/run.exe

+The run.exe is built from the primary main.cpp file in root folder.

+The start.exe is built from starter.cpp file in root folder.

+The program has options that will create, read, edit, or delete files and folders.
+No operation is designed to be malicious, but using the program can cause data loss.
+This is my attempt at learning cool C++ functionality from command line prompts and as such, some test folders are used instead at this time, to prevent deletion of actual system files.

 ## Compile the Resource Script

 Run the following command from project root dir to compile the resource script into a COFF object file: